Joshua-Stacy-VA/Vista-VAM/A&A/VA_Guides/A&A SOP Guide_2019-02.md

 Note: Application registration is required before either a Secure Code Review Validation or a Penetration Test / Application Assessment can be scheduled for all applications subject to secure code review authorization requirements.
 Also note that Software as a Service (SaaS) should follow COTS registration procedures.

-Continuous Monitoring Requirement Ð Application registration is required when requested by OIS and/or CSOC.
+Continuous Monitoring Requirement: Application registration is required when requested by OIS and/or CSOC.

 ## 4.2 Security Documentation Requirements
 The following section provides details on each of the required security artifacts including the document requirements, references, and the parties/OIS organization(s) that can provide additional guidance for each artifact.